 If for some reason, you can’t get a fire going, or if a fire would reveal your whereabouts, you can use that aluminum can for a makeshift water filter.
 You will punch little holes into the bottom of the can, and you will cut off the top of the can.
 A variety of filter materials have been tested, such as packing the can with clean socks.

 In experiments that were done in Great Britain by Stefan Kallman in the 1980s, he found that he could create a reasonable water filter with an old aluminum can.
 He cut off the top of the can, punched holes in the bottom, and added sphagnum moss to the bottom.
-Then he filled the bulk of the can with a blend of charcoal, peat, and more sphagnum.
+Then he filled the bulk with the can with a blend of charcoal, peat, and more sphagnum.
 He added a thin layer of small pebbles to the top.
-These were ingredients that would be available in the U.K, but not necessarily everywhere.
+These were ingredients that would be available in the UK, but not necessarily everywhere.

 Other filters could be clean sand, mixed with a bit of charcoal, or the already-mentioned clean socks (or other fabric that can be packed into the can).

 A filter like this cannot be expected to be 100% effective, but it can help to remove some contaminants from the water.

 I have seen several versions of candle lanterns using a beer can, but the easiest is to simply cut two “doors” into the can, and set the candle into the can securely with a bit of hot wax.
 You then use the tab on the top to hang the lantern wherever you want it.
 The doors can be adjusted so that the light reflects where you want it, and to help protect the candle from the wind.